FEUP-ESOF-2020-21/open-cx-t3g4/DOCS/Development-Report.md

 * **Normal Flow**:
    * The Speaker logs in;
-   * The Speaker selects the Create Meeting button;
+   * The Speaker selects the Create Meeting button in the main menu page;
-   * The Speaker chooses the name of the Conference and selects 5 topics he thinks the participants are interested in.
+   * The Speaker writes the name and subject of the Conference and selects 5 topics he thinks the participants are interested in.

+**Participate in Conferences**

+* **Actor**: Participant
+* **Description**: This use case exists so that the participant can participate in the available conferences.
+* **Preconditions and Postconditions**: In order to see the available conferences, the Participant must first login into the application.

+* **Normal Flow**:
+   * The Participant logs in;
+   * The Participant selects the See Available Conferences button in the main menu page;
+   * The Participant chooses a conference that is in the available conferences list;
+   * The Participant chooses 3 of the 5 topics os interest provided by the Speake;
+   * The Participant selects the "Join Meeting" button.

 **Choose Topics of Interest:**

 * **Actor**: Participant
 * **Description**: This use case exists so that the user can choose topics of interest.